MrOlivo/data-structures-python/README.md

 ### Kruskal

 Kruskal's algorithm is a greedy algorithm that finds the minimum spanning tree of a weighted undirected graph.
 It works by sorting the edges by weight and iteratively adding the next shortest edge that does not create a cycle until all vertices are included in the tree.

+### Hopcroft-Tarjan

+Tarjan's strongly connected components algorithm is an algorithm in graph theory for finding the strongly connected components (SCCs) of a directed graph.